 For Peter Rosenstreich, head of market strategy at online trading firm Swissquote Bank, bitcoin’s surge harks back to the surprises of the UK referendum on European Union membership and US President Donald Trump’s election.

 “We have underestimated the populist movements,” he said.
 “There is growing unease on how central banks and governments are managing fiat currencies.
 Ordinary people globally understand why a decentralised asset is the ultimate safe haven.”
+You can click here for more information on stock market trading.

 Reported by Todd White and Julie Verhage, (c) 2017 Bloomberg LP.
 Published on Tech Central